We've launched new tax management features.

 In addition to monetary rewards, offer education credits that referrers can use toward professional certifications or courses relevant to their industry.
 This can position your brand as a partner in your customers' professional success rather than just a vendor.

-Professional development rewards are particularly powerful for knowledge workers who value continuous learning.
-Courses from education providers like General Assembly range in price, but your company might be able to secure volume discounts.
+Professional development rewards are a good choice for knowledge workers who value continuous learning.
+Courses range in price, but your company might be able to secure volume discounts.

 12. Referral accelerator bundles